uthbees/simulation/README.md

 Everything is standard git/Rust, except that the git hooks are stored in the `.githooks` directory.
 Run `git config --local core.hooksPath .githooks` when setting up a new environment.

+To build the web version, install `wasm-pack` and run `wasm-pack build --target web`.
+The updated page will then be accessible from `index.html`, although you will need to use a web server to access it so that it can load the wasm file from `pkg`.

 ### Info

 An experimental simulation, made so that I can play around with various technologies (for example, OpenGL).